Instructions for Authors

 - you will be conducting research in which they will be the participants or that you would like to write about them for publication.

-- until preliminarily review participation is voluntary so that there is no penalty for refusing to participate, and the participants may withdraw at this time without penalty.
-After preliminarily review, the author is not allowed to withdraw submitted manuscripts because the withdrawal is a waste of valuable resources that editors and referees spent a great deal of time processing submitted manuscript, money, and works invested by the publisher.
-If the author still requests withdrawal of his/her manuscript when the manuscript is still in the peer-reviewing process, the author will be punished with paying the article processing fee (USD 200) per manuscript, as withdrawal penalty to the publisher.
+- until preliminary review, participation is voluntary, so there is no penalty for refusing to participate, and the participants may withdraw at this time without penalty.
+After preliminary review, the author is not allowed to withdraw submitted manuscripts because the withdrawal is a waste of valuable resources that editors and referees spent a great deal of time processing submitted manuscripts, money, and works invested by the publisher.
+If the author still requests withdrawal of his/her manuscript when the manuscript is still in the peer-reviewing process, the author will be punished with paying APC per manuscript as a withdrawal penalty to the publisher.

 Participants in your research should be informed about